 THE governing body of the Pacific Conference of Churches is the General Assembly which meets every four years and comprises representatives of every member church.
 The GA will convene in Auckland in October under the theme Singing The Lord's Song In A Strange Land.

 OVER the years the three regional ecumenical bodies - PCC, the Pacific Theological College and the South Pacific Association of Theological Schools - have drifted apart.
-One purpose of the PCLM will be to create stronger relationships between the three bodies.
+Church leaders - who are stakeholders in each organisation, recognised the need for closer links between the three.

 THE General Assembly will convene in Auckland, for years after the meeting in Honiara, the Solomon Islands.
 More than 200 delegates from 38 churches are expected including special delegations representing women and youth.